LDprg/MusicNow/README.md

 Since it is a dioxus project it can be simple build and developed using the `dx` tool (see their docs for more info).

-For android builds you will need to use the cli from the main branch since it updated the minimum android sdk to 28 which is required for aaudio support.
-This will change when dioxus 0.7 is fully released.
+For android build use at least dioxus v0.7.0-rc.1 since ir conatins changes in the android sdk version (which are needed for rodio).

 ## Where does the music come from?